 But why?

-Why do they care so much about a tiny island just 3/1000th the size of China itself?
+Why do they care so much about a tiny island 260 times smaller than China itself?

-Well, in short, it’s due to one single fact
+Well, in short, it’s due to one single fact...

-Within hours China can shut down the US’s access to 92% of the world’s advanced microchips...
+Within hours, China can shut down the U.S.’s access to 92% of the world’s advanced microchips...

-Thanks to our leaders who have been asleep at the wheel for the past two decades...
+Thanks to our leaders, who have been asleep at the wheel for the past two decades...

 92% of the entire world’s advanced semiconductors come from Taiwan.

-We’ve neglected to support US-based chip manufactures and have allowed virtually all of the world’s chip production to move to Taiwan...
+We’ve neglected to support U.S.-based chip manufacturers and have allowed virtually all of the world’s chip production to move to Taiwan.

 And this is the single biggest threat facing America today...

-Because If China invades Taiwan, they will essentially gain complete control of nearly the entire global supply of semiconductor chips.
+Because if China invades Taiwan, they will essentially gain complete control of nearly the entire global supply of semiconductor chips.

 And this will give them ultimate power over the U.S. economy.

-Jeremy Furchtgott, director of Baron consulting says: "The amount of leverage that China would gain over the economy and other countries’ economies... would effectively give it a trump card.”
+Jeremy Furchtgott, the director of Baron Public Affairs, says...
+“The amount of leverage that China would gain over the economy and other countries’ economies... would effectively give it a trump card.”

 Chips are now the ultimate source of economic power...